 Any change in these timings will be notified to the parents via circulars on emails,

 Face book/and website notification.

 5.5.
 Punctuality to School is essential.
 Students will be allowed to enter the School premises until 7:50 am only.
-Students arriving after 7:50 am will be penalised after two late arrivals and onwards and it can affect her house marks as well.
+Students arriving after 7:50 am will be penalised after two late arrivals and onwards.
+Further, it can affect student’s house marks as well.

 5.6.
 It is the parents’ responsibility to ensure timely collection of the student at the end of the School day

 5.7.
 In case of any sudden or late announcement of a holiday by the Government, the School will remain closed, but may function on any subsequent Saturday, if necessary.